 Paul G. Haaga, Jr. Lecture in Law, Government, and Public Policy

-A new addition to Penn Law’s distinguished lecture series, the Haaga Lecture, will focus on leadership and its impact and importance in government.
-Its speakers will provide insight and experience for Penn Law students, in an effort to prepare them for leadership in their post-scholastic careers.
+A new addition to Penn Law’s distinguished lecture series, the Haaga Lecture, focuses on leadership and its impact and importance in government.
+Its speakers provide insight and experience for Penn Law students, in an effort to prepare them for leadership in their post-scholastic careers.

 Past Haaga Lectures